 Professor of Buddhist Studies

 Jonathan Silk is Professor of Buddhist Studies at the Leiden University Institute for Area Studies.
+He specializes in Buddhism in its Asian contexts, primarily from a historical point of view.
+He has a special interest in Buddhist scriptures.

 Silk (1960) studied East Asian Studies at the Oberlin College in Ohio and subsequently Buddhist Studies at the University of Michigan.
 At the latter university he obtained his PhD in 1994 with the thesis: The Origins and Early History of the Mahāratnakūţa Tradition of Mahāyāna Buddhism, With a Study of the Ratnarāśisūtra and Related Materials.